astrofox827/42_2017AugustPiscine_elo/README.md

 I completed this Piscine and passed the final exam.
 There is a screenshot of the email I got from 42SiliconValley in the cheatsheets and info file as proof.

+Thanks to every friend who helped me through the Piscine.
+I also included some of their code in the repo as well.